Home › Blog › How to Create User Documentation – Importance & Types

 One of the easiest ways to prevent errors is by passing every article through multiple review cycles.
 Setting workflows can be of tremendous help here.

-This system infuses transparency in the process and gives clarity around which articles are reviewed and which aren’t.
+This system infuses transparency in the process and clarifies which articles are reviewed and which aren’t.

 You can even create a custom status to seek help from fellow writers or editors in editing the content.